Contact Details

 A little bit about us

-The Year 3 children will be in the classroom with myself (Mr Coxon) and Mrs Fraser.
+The Year 3 children will be in the classroom with myself (Mr Coxon) and Mrs Scott.
 Here is a little more about us both:

 Class expectations